 Issue: Do Article 30 applies to the AMU and whether it is violative of Article 29 (2) of the Constitution.

-The judgment: The High Court had in January 2006 struck down the provision of the AMU (Amendment) Act, 1981 by which the University was accorded minority status.
+The judgement: The High Court had in January 2006 struck down the provision of the AMU (Amendment) Act, 1981 by which the University was accorded minority status.

 Linguistic minorities issue: National Commission for Minority Educational Institutions (NCMEI) Act, 2004 case